Tactical Neural Implant

-Tactical Neural Implant is the sixth full-length studio album by electro-industrial artists Front Line Assembly.
-Third Mind Records originally released it in 1992 on both compact-disc and LP formats.
+Tactical Neural Implant is the sixth full-length studio album by electro-industrial band Front Line Assembly.
+Third Mind Records originally released it in 1992 on both compact disc and LP formats.
 The album has also been issued by Roadrunner in a two-disc set that includes the Millennium album.

 The album contains what some reviewers regard as some of Front Line Assembly's best songs, including the singles "The Blade" and "Mindphaser".
 The album still receives heavy play in industrial and electronic music dance clubs and is considered "a classic among clubgoers, DJs, and musicians even now."

 Musical style and writing

 Tactical Neural Implant veers away from the more abrasive elements found on the Caustic Grip album.
 Vocals, while heavily effected, are often paired with vocoders and more melodic elements of which can be heard on the drum and bass opening of "The Blade", the latter parts of "Bio Mechanic" and the overall composition of "Lifeline".
 Like on earlier releases, Front Line Assembly worked with multi-layered samples.

 Tactical Neural Implant is an example how the band's side projects influence the writing of Front Line Assembly songs.
-"We got some ideas for FLA songs during the Intermix sessions, for example, Outcast", said Rhys Fulber to Electric Shock Treatment Magazine.
+"We got some ideas for FLA songs during the Intermix sessions, for example, 'Outcast'", said Rhys Fulber to Electric Shock Treatment magazine.
 "We keep everything separate because we want to keep the visions of each separate", he continued, "It's nice to work on a bunch of things and then do a new FLA album. [...]
 It keeps us interested [...]
 I think you can grow musically during a short period of time if you do lots of different things. [...]
 On the FLA album we were spending six hours a day at least on it."

 "Mindphaser"

-"Mindphaser" is the first single taken from Tactical Neural Implant.
+"Mindphaser" was the first single taken from Tactical Neural Implant.
 The single was released April 7, 1992, on Third Mind.
 It includes two versions of the title track and the tracks "Toxic" and "Mutilate" that were also released as bonus tracks on the Japanese edition of the album.
-A promotional music video for "Mindphaser" won "Best Alternative Video" at MuchMusic's 1992 Canadian Music Video Awards.
+A promotional music video for "Mindphaser" won Best Alternative Video at MuchMusic's 1992 Canadian Music Video Awards.
 The award-winning video was directed by Robert Lee and produced by Gary Blair Smith and took two months to make.
 The video depicts Front Line Assembly inserted into clips of the Japanese science fiction film Gunhed.
 The Japanese film company let Front Line Assembly use any footage of the film in exchange for the right to use any changes the band would make for themselves.
 The video also received airplay on MTV.
 "Mindphaser" was voted the sixth greatest industrial song of all time by COMA Music Magazine in their feature article "101 Greatest Industrial Songs of All Time".